lyokha/vim-publish-helper/README.md

 article from your cool IT blog with multiple examples of C++ codes into PDF format via pandoc HTML-to-TeX conversion engine.
-Normally you open the article, find tags *&lt;pre&gt;* starting the codes and add there the attribute *class="cpp"*
+Normally you open the article, find tags *&lt;pre&gt;* starting the codes and add there the attribute *class="cpp"*.

 ```html
 <pre class="cpp">
 ```

-After that you run pandoc to create TeX code from the original HTML article
+After that you run pandoc to create TeX code from the original HTML article.

 ```ShellSession
 $ pandoc -f html -t latex -o article.tex article.html